ardalis/ardalis-com-gatsby/src/pages/blog/double-dispatch-in-c-and-ddd.md

 - [Strengthening Your Domain with the Double Dispatch Pattern](https://lostechies.com/jimmybogard/2010/03/30/strengthening-your-domain-the-double-dispatch-pattern/)
 - [Double dispatch in C#](https://stackoverflow.com/questions/42587/double-dispatch-in-c)

-This article is kicking of the [2018 C# Advent Calendar.
+This article is kicking off the [2018 C# Advent Calendar.
 Check out the calendar for additional C# articles this month.](https://crosscuttingconcerns.com/The-Second-Annual-C-Advent)